potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

  Each setting can also contain any number of encoding elements.
 The *file* attribute is a relative path from the directory, where `bgen` is run, to the encoding.
 If no *tag* is defined the encoding is passed to the system via the run template for all instances when this setting is selected.
 A *tag* can be provided to make the encoding usage instance dependant.
 Multiple encodings can be selected by using the same tag.

- The setting element additionaly supports an optional attribute *pbstemplate*.
-The default value is `"templates/single.pbs"` which is a reference to [single.pbs](https://github.com/potassco/benchmark-tool/blob/master/templates/single.pbs).
-This attribute is only relevant for pbs jobs.
-More information to pbs templates can be found [here](templates.md#pbs-templates).
+ The setting element additionaly supports an optional attribute *disttemplate*.
+The default value is `"templates/single.dist"` which is a reference to [single.dist](https://github.com/potassco/benchmark-tool/blob/master/templates/single.dist).
+This attribute is only relevant for distjobs.
+More information to dist templates can be found [here](templates.md#dist-templates).

 ## Job

 A job is used to define additional arguments for individual runs.
 Any number of jobs can be defined.
-There are two types of jobs, 'default' sequential *seqjob*s and *pbsjob*s for running the benchmarks on a cluster.
+There are two types of jobs, 'default' sequential *seqjob*s and *distjob*s for running the benchmarks on a cluster.

 ```xml
 <seqjob name="seq-gen" timeout="900" runs="1" parallel="1"/>